Table of Contents

 During the period of the 1960s to 1970s, with the advent of antibiotics people became more carefree regarding sexual activities as the STDs became treatable.
 Additionally, Birth control pills reduced the risk of unwanted pregnancies.
 “Suddenly, we had this period of time where there really weren’t sexually transmitted illnesses that could kill you.
 Certainly, people got herpes and that could be distressing, but in terms of sexually transmitted illness is a life-or-death matter, there was that period of time where it really wasn’t looked at that way,” Pregler said.

 People from that era are the older generations now, and thus their sexual prowess can be well understood.
 People then were unaware of life-threatening STDs such as HIV and assumed STDs to be syphilis or gonorrhea, which could be treated by a simple course of penicillin then.
-Awareness and education are the keys to aid the older generations in their fight against STDs.
+Awareness, STDs testing and education are the keys to aid the older generations in their fight against STDs.